Exploration into Translation-Equivariant Image Quantization: Method

-As mentioned in \cref{sec:intro}, if we interpret alias as a noise due to downsampling, the following relationship may hold: Here, it is a non-trivial task to make $\epsilon$ zero.
-However, as mentioned in \cref{ssec:te}, as long as we are only interested in the image code indices, we can focus on assigning the same code embedding $e_k$ to both $\mathcal{F}(T_1(\mathbf{x}))_{(h',w')}$ and $T_2(\mathcal{F}(\mathbf{x}))_{(h',w')}$ rather than trying to make $\epsilon = 0$.
+As mentioned in \Cref{sec:intro}, if we interpret alias as a noise due to downsampling, the following relationship may hold:

+Here, it is a non-trivial task to make $\epsilon$ zero.
+However, as mentioned in \Cref{ssec:te}, as long as we are only interested in the image code indices, we can focus only on assigning the same code $e_k$ to both $\mathcal{F}(T_1(\mathbf{x}))_{(h',w')}$ and $T_2(\mathcal{F}(\mathbf{x}))_{(h',w')}$ rather than trying to actually make $\epsilon = 0$.
 Surprisingly, this can be achieved by simply enforcing the orthogonal structure in the quantized space; that is, by regularizing the embedding vectors $e_k$ to be orthogonal to each other.
-The intuition behind this is well illustrated in \cref{fig:idea}.
+The intuition behind this is well illustrated in \Cref{fig:idea}.
 In the unregularized quantized space, feature maps $z_1$ and $z_2$ that slightly differ due to alias are mapped to respective embedding vectors $e_2$ and $e_8$, respectively.
 In the orthogonal quantized space, however, every embedding vector is orthogonal to one another, and it is easier to ignore small noise due to alias when $z_1$ and $z_2$ are mapped to the same embedding vector $e_2$.

-We add the following regularization term to Eq.~\eqref{eq:lvq} to enforce orthogonality among the codebook embeddings: where $\ell_2(e) \in \mathbb{R}^{C' \times K} $ denotes an $L_2$-normalized code embedding along the first dimension.
-Note that we do not enforce $e_k$'s to be orthonormal, which was used in other studies~\cite{bansal2018can}, since orthonormal embedding vectors will drive the norm of feature fibers $\mathcal{F}(\mathbf{x})_{(h',w')}$ to 1 due to the third term in Eq.~\eqref{eq:lvq}, thereby limiting the expressiveness of the CNN encoder.
-We report detailed comparison of the two approaches in \cref{app:enfocing_norm_1} to show that forcing orthonormality indeed decreases performance.

-On a last note, although we use VQGAN in this work, this regularization can be applied to any codebook-based image quantizers.